 YouTube analytics are also a bit wanting for the business video user.
 A paid video hosting service will give you better analytics for the critical insight you need to run an effective marketing campaign.
 Most people relying on YouTube aren’t that picky but a detailed marketing campaign needs more sophisticated analytics than what YT offers.

 Lastly is the subject of resolution.
 In order to save bandwidth, YouTube converts your video and crunches it down to the tiniest size possible.
 This can leave your video resolution looking like crap.
 Honestly, that is my biggest complaint.
 Some of my YT videos look so bad I am a bit embarrassed.
 They looked fine on my system before YT crushed them down so hard.

 Even with all these negatives, there are still lots of pros to using YouTube.
-Beyond being free and easy, it’s best for SEO and traffic by far.
+Beyond being free and easy, it’s best for your search engine optimization (SEO) and traffic by far.
 Following good, basic SEO with your titles and tags on YouTube is probably the single best thing you can do to get your videos found.
 Don’t forget about those backlinks to get your channel in the rankings – you could speak with Indexsy (an SEO agency in Vancouver).
 Also, keyword-rich descriptions work well on YouTube to boost rankings as does engagement with the audience as shown by the number of likes, comments, and shares.
 It is also important to remember that the design of your website can help further improve your search engine optimization.
 The top listed results on a search engine may use an seo agency to help ensure that their company remains successful.

 YT is really a giant search engine so you should take advantage of that fact if driving traffic is one of your main goals for using online video.